hollaex/hollaex-kit/server/utils/hollaex-network-lib/README.md

 - `orderbook`
 - `trades`
 - `order` (Only available with authentication.
-Receive order updates)
+Receive order updates for a user of your exchange)
 - `wallet` (Only available with authentication.
-Receive balance updates)
+Receive balance updates for a user of your exchange)

 For public channels (`orderbook`, `trade`), you can subscribe to specific symbols as follows:
 `orderbook:xht-usdt`, `trade:xht-usdt`.
 Not passing a symbol will subscribe to all symbols.

+For private channels (`order`, `trade`), you must also pass the user's ID on the HollaEx Network as follows:
+`order:1`, `wallet:23`.
+Not passing an ID will give an error.

 #### Events